Yandex Forms API usage examples

 url = f'{FORMS_PUBLIC_API}/surveys/{survey_id}/form'

-response = requests.post(url, json=fields, headers=headers)
+response = requests.post(url, json=fields, headers=HEADERS)

 result = response.json()